Laverne & Shirley actress Cindy Williams dies at 75 - ExBulletin

 Laverne & Shirley actress Cindy Williams dies at 75

-Cindy Williams, who played Shirley alongside Penny Marshalls Laverne on the popular sitcom Laverne & Shirley, has died, her family announced on Monday.
+LOS ANGELES (AP) Cindy Williams, who was among America’s most recognizable stars in the 1970s and 1980s for her role as Shirley opposite Penny Marshalls Laverne on the beloved sitcom Laverne & Shirley, has died, it has been announced his family on Monday.

 Williams died Wednesday in Los Angeles at the age of 75 after a brief illness, her children, Zak and Emily Hudson, said in a statement released by family spokeswoman Liza Cranis.